You can download this information as a printable pdf:

-People experiencing problems with their mental health can go along to a weekly drop-in session in a safe space in the city centre for emotional and practical support.
-Come and find out more about mental health services, receive advice on how to manage your mental health from professionals, talk to someone about how you're feeling and get practical support with tasks like arranging hospital appointments or completing forms.
-You do not need to be a mental health service user to attend.
+People experiencing problems with their mental wellbeing or feeling isolated can go to a drop-in session held in different locations across the city: Beeston, Chapeltown, Armley and Seacroft.
+Drop-ins offer both emotional and practical support and you don't need to be a mental health service user to attend.
+Come and talk to someone about how you're feeling, find out more about mental health services, receive advice on how to manage your mental health or get help with tasks like arranging hospital appointments or completing forms.
 Please note, the drop-in sessions are not for people experiencing a mental health crisis or those under the influence of drugs or alcohol.
 Sessions are run by staff from Leeds and York Partnership NHS Foundation Trust and Touchstone.

 Forward Leeds is the alcohol and drugs service for adults, young people and families living in Leeds.
 You can call Forward Leeds for advice, information and support if you are concerned about your alcohol use or drugs use or someone else's.
 You can also call to refer yourself or someone else to alcohol or drug services in Leeds or download a referral form from the website.

 The Market Place offers a range of services to young people in Leeds aged 13-25 years old for mental health and sexual needs and to provide support in times of crisis.
 All services are free and confidential.
 The Market Place have regular drop-in sessions when you won't need an appointment to see a youth worker and can get some support for any issue that's affecting you.
 If you're interested in accessing one-to-one support or counselling, you need to first book an 'Intro session.'
 Intro sessions are limited - call The Market Place to find out more or come to a drop-in session.
 Intro sessions are your opportunity to find out about services and discuss what support you feel you need.